aleksve/periodic_tasks/README.md

 - `task_3` is scheduled with `make_periodic`, allowing custom parameters using `functools.partial`.
 - `run_loop` initiates the loop that manages the task execution, handling missed executions without delay accumulation.

-Overall, this framework offers robust, no-frills functionality for time-sensitive applications, and its approach to task scheduling is both efficient and effective.
+Overall, this framework offers robust functionality for time-sensitive applications, and its approach to task scheduling is both efficient and effective.